jknox13/dotfiles/README.md

 Each stow package mirrors the XDG directory structure so that `stow -t ~` places files exactly where the shell/tool expects them.
-The personal repo `.gitignore` already excludes the `conf.d` directories, so stowed symlinks won't show up as untracked files.
+The personal repo `.gitignore` already excludes the `conf.d` directories and `nvim/after`, so stowed symlinks from a work repo won't show up as untracked files here.

 ### Stow `--no-folding`